DSVAE: Interpretable Disentangled Representation for Synthetic Speech Detection: Proposed Method

 \section{Proposed Method}

 In this paper we propose ~\methodfullname~ to detect if a speech signal under analysis is bona fide or synthetically generated.
-We do so by exploiting variational autoencoders that provide interpretable disentangled representation of the input speech.
-We refer to these disentangled representations as interpretable because they depend on only one characteristic of speech signal \ie whether speech signal is bona fide or synthetic.
-The disentangled representation is used to compute an activation map that highlights which regions of the input are used for classification.
-Together with disentangled representation and an activation map \methodname~ sheds light on the working principle of the detector, making it more interpretable.
+We do so by exploiting variational autoencoders that provide disentangled representation of the input speech signal.
+We refer to these representations as disentangled because they depend on only one characteristic of speech signal \ie~whether speech signal is bona fide or synthetic.
+Hence, these representations disentangle when visualized for bona fide and synthetic speech adding explanation behind the working of detector.
+The disentangled representation is also used to compute an activation map that highlights which regions of the input are used for classification.
+Together with disentangled representation and an activation map \methodname~ sheds light on the working principle of the detector, making it more explainable.

-In the following we provide an overview of the overall proposed method.
+In this section, we first provide an overview of the overall proposed method.
 Then we report additional details about the training procedure.